+Umpire will be situated at the end of this area and shall inform crews with penalties how many complete turns they must perform to complete the penalty.
+Crews after completing the required number of turns can continue to the finish line.

-- Where, a beach finish is provided, a crew shall have finished the race when one or more members of the crew has reached the line or touched the flag on the beach as required.
-For beach finish races all crew members must start and arrive at the beach. - For beach finishes the Race Committee Chair together with the Organising Committee may adopt a penalty box approach close to the finish line whereby time penalties given during the race may be served before the runner is released to complete their run to the finish line. - c.
-A crew in contravention of these requirements shall be disqualified.
+- b.
+For a Beach Finish - Where, a beach finish is provided, a crew shall have finished the race when one member of the crew has reached the line or touched the flag on the beach as required.

+For beach finishes the Race Committee Chair

+together with the Organising Committee may adopt a penalty box approach close to the finish line whereby time penalties given during the race may be served before the runner is released to complete their run to the finish line.
+Where conditions dictate the Race Committee Chair shallensure that for reasons of safety glide buoys mark the area close to the arrival point on the beach.
+No rower who passes a glide buoy should take any more active rowing strokes.
+This is to prevent injury to boat handlers and damage to equipment.
+Crews which fail to observe the glide buoys shall be subject to a

+- penalty of 30 seconds to be served in the penalty box. - A crew which does not complete the required penalty either in a penalty loop or penalty box shall be disqualified.

-14.22 Umpires and Additional Officials
+14-22 Umpires and Additional Officials

-14.22.1 Required Umpire Positions
+14-22-1 Required Umpire Positions